adpauly/checkmycomposer-commands/README.md

 composer check
 ```

-A table will be displayed with all dependencies you are using with several informations as in the following image.
+A table will be displayed with all dependencies you are using with several information as in the following image.

 ![composer_check_img](http://checkmycomposer.com/bundles/app/img/help/composer_check.png)